The REAL Costa RicaFind it Fast! Use Search

 Getting Married in Costa Rica

-OK, so what's the deal?
+OK, so what’s the deal?
 What do you need to do?
 Here are the details.
+I will break this down as to residency as that is the controlling factor

-Both parties are NOT citizens of Costa Rica
+Bride and groom are NOT citizens of Costa Rica

 If you are NOT Costa Rican citizens, things are pretty easy!